iotbuilds/yafs-drl-iiot-edge-fog-cloud-offloading/README.md

 └── 04_userMovement
 ```

-More complex examples or published projects are in the folder **examples**:
+More complex examples or published projects are in the **examples** folder:
-Note: they are working with python 3.10.8
+Note: these have been tested with Python 3.10.8.
 ```
 examples
 ├── ConquestService                 # tested.
 Published at [6]